David Blackwell: Legacy

 The Mathematical Association of America's MathFest, in coordination with the National Association of Mathematicians, features an annual MAA-NAM David Blackwell Lecture.
 Blackwell offered the inaugural address in 1994; and subsequent lecturers are researchers who "exemplif[y] the spirit of Blackwell in both personal achievement and service to the mathematical community."

 The Blackwell-Tapia prize is named in honor of David Blackwell and Richard A. Tapia.

 The University of California, Berkeley named an undergraduate residence hall in his honor, named David Blackwell Hall.
 The residence hall opened in Fall 2018.

 An educational book about his life titled David Blackwell and the Deadliest Duel was published in 2019.

-Blackwell made the following statement about his values and work in an 1983 interview for a project called "Mathematical People":Basically, I'm not interested in doing research and I never have been....I’m interested in understanding, which is quite a different thing.
+Blackwell made the following statement about his values and work in a 1983 interview for a project called "Mathematical People":Basically, I'm not interested in doing research and I never have been....I'm interested in understanding, which is quite a different thing.
 And often to understand something you have to work it out yourself because no one else has done it.

+In March 2024, Nvidia announced its Blackwell GPU architecture, named in honour of David Blackwell.